VT Mathematics Colloquium

 February 7, 2025

-Speaker: Dr. Paata Ivanisvili (UC Irvine)
+Speaker: Paata Ivanisvili (UC Irvine)

 Title: Discrete approximation theory